adiprass28/the_typescript_workshop/new_folder/README.md

-## Exercise 1.04: Examining typeof
+# Schwartzian transform

+## Exercise 1.05: using arrays and tuples to create an efficient sort of objects